Debt Collection Agency France: Recovering B2B Debts from French Buyers

 French B2B recovery operates on two parallel tracks.
 The amicable track (recouvrement amiable) applies demand pressure through letters and phone contact, typically 20–45 days.
 The judicial track (recouvrement judiciaire) escalates to the French courts, with the injonction de payer as the primary tool for undisputed written claims.

 The legal environment is creditor-favorable for well-documented commercial claims.
-French courts grant injonctions de payer reliably on complete documentation, French enforcement officers (huissiers de justice, now commissaires de justice) have broad execution authority, and the EU Late Payment Directive 2011/7/EU applies with full force as implemented into French law under the Code de commerce.
+French courts grant injonctions de payer reliably on complete documentation, French enforcement officers (commissaires de justice) have broad execution authority, and the EU Late Payment Directive 2011/7/EU applies with full force as implemented into French law under the Code de commerce.

 How French B2B recovery actually works